modalitysystems/modalitysoftware-docs/twa/automation/TWA-Automation-CreateAdaptiveCardTemplate.md

 - **Componenets** - You should go through the template and delete sections or components that are not required for your template.
 This is easiest done in design mode, by clicking on the section, and pressing the displayed delete icon.
 You can copy and repeat sections by copying the pasting the relevant template JSON.
 New elements can also be added by dragging and dropping them from the _toolbox_ on the left.
 - **Data** - Update the contents of the _SAMPLE DATA EDITOR_ to match the data returned by the stored procedure for your scenario.
 See [below](#twa-automation-generates-data-in-the-following-format) for more detail.
 - **Data binding** - Update the data binding within components to point to your sample data, rather than the supplied example.
 You can either update the JSON directly, or by selecting the element in the designer and changing the relevant property.
 You should only need to change the _field_ names within the bindings.
-For more information refer to the [Micorsoft documentation](https://docs.microsoft.com/en-us/adaptive-cards/templating/language)
+For more information refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/adaptive-cards/templating/language)
 - **Static text** - Update static text, by either updating the JSON directly, or by selecting the element in the designer and changing the _Text_ property.
 - **Icons/Images** - Update the _url_ property of _Image_ elements with the relevant url.
 Modality has a publicly accessible library of icons available, contact Development for more information.